Sitefinity/mvc-samples/CustomStylesContentBlock/readme.md

 	]}

 The above object has 11 items - the first 8 are the default ones.
 The last 3 ("Highlight Error", "Highlight OK" and "Inline Code") add a class (respectfully "hlError", "hlOK" and "inlineCode") to the selection.
+The resulting file is [here](SitefinityWebApp/client-components/fields/html-field/sf-html-field.sf-cshtml).

 To run this sample, get the sf-html-field.sf-cshtml file from this SitefinityWebApp/client-components/fields/html-field folder in this repository and place it in client-components\fields\html-field folder of your Sitefinity web application.